Velaslavasay Panorama: Nova Tuskhut

 In 2014, the Velaslavasay Panorama added a new attraction, the Nova Tuskhut, replicating the interior of a trading post in the Arctic regions, and featuring a miniature dioramic view through its window.
-Its debut was accompanied by a new exhibit of materials relating to the appearance of Inuit in Hollywood films from the silent era to the 1940s, and featuring images and memorabilia relating to early Inuit film star Nancy Columbia.
-The event was also marked by a joint lecture, "Before Nanook," by two prominent Arctic historians, Kenn Harper and Russell Potter, as well as a series of movies with polar themes, entitled Mush: To The Movies.
+Its debut was accompanied by an exhibit of materials related to the appearance of Inuit in Hollywood films from the silent era to the 1940s with memorabilia relating to early Inuit film star Nancy Columbia.
+The event was marked by a joint lecture, "Before Nanook," by two prominent Arctic historians, Kenn Harper and Russell Potter, as well as a series of movies with polar themes, entitled Mush: To The Movies.

 A Border Peepshow

-In 2017, the Velaslavasay Panorama collaborated with Parkeology (a public art program that excavates histories from urban parks and museums through live interpretive events) to create A Border Peepshow.
-Four peepshows depict scenes of the San Diego/Tijuana border from 1887, 1927.
-1967 and 2017 to provide views of the political separation of a culturally and ecologically connected terrain.
+In 2017, the Velaslavasay Panorama collaborated with Parkeology, a public art program that excavates histories from urban parks and museums through live interpretive events, to create A Border Peepshow.
+Four peepshows depicting scenes of the San Diego/Tijuana border from 1887, 1927.
+1967 and 2017 provide views of the political separation of a culturally and ecologically connected terrain.